Third and Lexington Avenues Line: M101

-The M101 spans between Cooper Square in the East Village and West 193rd Street and Amsterdam Avenue in Fort George.
+The M101 spans between Cooper Square in the East Village and Fort George Avenue in Fort George.
 The M101 runs northbound along Third Avenue from Astor Place to East 125th Street, while southbound buses use Lexington Avenue north of East 24th Street.
 The M101 continues crosstown on 125th Street to Amsterdam Avenue, running north towards West 193rd Street after Amsterdam Avenue becomes Fort George Avenue.
-To begin the southbound trip, the M101 turns south onto Saint Nicholas Avenue, then left (east) onto West 190th Street, followed by a right (south) back onto Amsterdam Avenue.
+To begin the southbound trip, the M101 makes its first stop at Fort George Avenue and Fort George Hill, then turns south onto Saint Nicholas Avenue, then left (east) onto West 190th Street, followed by a right (south) back onto Amsterdam Avenue.
+Some northbound buses terminate at 125th Street & Amsterdam Avenue or in both directions at 96th Street.

 The M101 runs as a limited-stop service during the day south of East 116th Street, with no other local service.
 Local service is provided by the M102 and M103 buses, during that time.
 Overnight and weekend morning service runs local.

 M102

 The M102 begins at Cooper Square and follows the M101 until East 116th Street in East Harlem.
 The route travels west across 116th Street to Lenox Avenue, where it continues north to the Harlem–148th Street subway station.